TechnologyAdvice/technologyadvice.github.io/_posts/2015-12-29-es7-decorators-babel6.markdown

 Note that Decorators and the `@` operator are an ES7 proposal and are subject to change before the specification is finalized.

 ## Summary
-In this post I've shown you how to add legacy support for Babel 5 ES7 decorators to your Babel 6 apps using Webpack.
+In this post I've shown you how to add legacy support for Babel 5 ES7 decorators to your Babel 6 apps using Babel and Webpack.
 Decorators are declarative and awesome, and provide a great way to mixin behaviors to your ES6 classes.
 Got an example usage for Browserify?
 If so, please do share in the comments section below.
 Thanks!